patricklafrance/wmfnext-shell/README.md

     loggers: [new ConsoleLogger()]
 });

-// Register host application page routes. runtime.registerRoutes([
+// Register host application page routes with the same entry point as modules routes. runtime.registerRoutes([
     {
         index: true,